Children’s Cancer Charity

 Initially funds were limited, but in 1976, the group was successful in obtaining a mortgage and purchasing their first residential facility.
 This provided regional families with an accommodation solution; enabling them to take a break from hospital life and perform the “normal” things like taking a shower, cooking a meal or just sitting in a comfortable chair.

-Childhood Cancer Support has now grown into a six-house facility comprising 17 fully self-contained units that provide parents with an accommodation alternative located close to the hospital.
+As a children’s cancer charity, Childhood Cancer Support has now grown into a six-house facility comprising 17 fully self-contained units that provide parents with an accommodation alternative located close to the hospital.
 Nowadays, childhood cancer treatment is far more cutting-edge, but can still stretch on for months or even years, and the high familial demands can extend beyond the family to impact on the community.
 However, Childhood Cancer Support is strongly family-focused, and we support the affected children, their families and communities throughout each stage of the journey, regardless of the outcome for the child.